tjingboem/CS7_Manual/docs/opcodes/flashtxt.md

 category:Signal I/O:Printing and Display
 -->
 # flashtxt
-Allows text to be displayed from instruments like sliders etc.
+Allows text to be displayed from instruments like sliders etc. (only on Unix and Windows at present)

 Plugin opcode in control.
-Only on Unix and Windows at present.

 ## Syntax
 ``` csound-orc